-The corporate financial goals for the 2013 GAIP bonuses were based on the Company's consolidated net income and were set at \$44.9 million of net income at threshold (the level at which the bonus pool began to accumulate), \$49.9 million of net income at target, and \$54.9 million of net income at maximum.
-The Committee selected these net income levels, which were approved by the Board, because of their correlation to the 2013 budgeted adjusted net income of \$49.9 million, the level of improvement over 2012 adjusted net income of \$45.9 million, and the difficulty of achieving these targets in a very challenging business and global economic environment.
+The corporate financial goals for the 2014 GAIP bonuses were based on the Company's consolidated net income and were set at \$50.1 million of net income at threshold (the level at which the bonus pool began to accumulate), \$55.6 million of net income at target and \$61.2 million of net income at maximum.
+The Committee selected these net income levels, which were approved by the Board, because of their correlation to the 2014 budgeted adjusted net income of \$55.6 million, the level of improvement over 2013 adjusted net income and the difficulty of achieving these targets in a very challenging business and global economic environment.

-When the Committee set the 2013 GAIP targets, it also approved certain significant non-budgeted business circumstances for which adjustment could be made by the Committee to the reported net income for purposes of calculating the award.
-They included site consolidation expenditures for consolidating U.S. manufacturing locations beyond budgeted amounts; customer bankruptcies or plant shutdowns; change in accounting principles, unusual factors driving an increased tax rate; non-recurring adjustments to income such as asset write-downs or write-offs, restructuring and related charges and first-year acquisition costs/losses; adverse legal judgments, settlements, litigation expenses, and legal (including VAT assessments) and environmental reserves; expenditures for discretionary Board initiated or approved corporate actions, plans or major initiatives, including individual personnel actions; and changes in exchange rates.
+When the Committee set the 2014 GAIP targets, it also approved certain significant non-budgeted business circumstances for which adjustment could be made by the Committee to the reported net income for purposes of calculating the award.
+They included site consolidation expenditures for consolidating U.S. manufacturing locations beyond budgeted amounts; customer bankruptcies or plant shutdowns; change in accounting principles, unusual factors driving an increased tax rate; non-recurring adjustments to income such as asset write-downs or write-offs, restructuring and related charges and first-year acquisition costs/losses; adverse legal judgments, settlements, litigation expenses, and legal (including VAT assessments) and environmental reserves; expenditures for discretionary Board initiated or approved corporate actions, plans or major initiatives, including individual personnel actions; and changes in foreign exchange rates.
 To be "significant" an individual effect must have a pre-tax impact of at least \$200,000, or the pre-tax equivalent for tax adjustments.
 No adjustment to earnings is applied unless the aggregate total of all effects is at least \$1 million on a pre-tax basis.

-In 2013, reported net income was \$56.3 million, approximating the GAIP maximum goal.
-Under such net income level, a corporate award at the maximum amount would have been earned.
-However, the Committee considered five non-budgeted items and adjusted the actual payout percentage.
-The Committee used its discretion to adjust the net income amount substantially downward to exclude the equity income from a captive insurance company and for an adjustment related to an earnout paid to the sellers in a previous acquisition.
-The Committee also adjusted the net income upward to adjust for charges taken related to certain tax matters and for the streamlining of certain operations, as well as adjusting for the writedown of certain assets related to the devaluation of the Venezuelan Bolivar.
-Accordingly, taking into account the five adjustments made by the Committee, all participants earned an award between the target and maximum levels equal to 72% of the maximum potential for the corporate component of the GAIP bonus.
+In 2014, reported net income was \$56.5 million.
+Under such net income level, a corporate award equal to 55% of the corporate maximum would be earned.
+The Committee considered five non-budgeted items in determining the actual payout percentage.
+The Committee used its discretion to adjust the net income amount substantially downward to exclude the equity income from a captive insurance company.
+However, the Committee also adjusted the net income upward to adjust for charges taken related to the streamlining of certain operations in our Europe, Middle East and Africa ("EMEA") and South America regions, charges for a customer bankruptcy in each of the U.S. and EMEA regions, charges related to an amendment to a pension plan in our EMEA region, as well as adjusting for the writedown of certain assets related to the currency conversion of the Venezuelan Bolivar Fuerte.
+Accordingly, taking into account the five adjustments made by the Committee, all participants earned an award equal to 55% of the maximum potential for the corporate component of the overall GAIP bonus.
+The Committee determined that while the percentage award for the corporate component would be the same if no adjustments were made, such adjustments better reflect actual financial performance.